mashmawy/Zenith/readme.md

 # Modern LLM Training Framework

-A production-ready, scalable framework for training large language models from scratch.
+An Experimental, scalable framework for training large language models from scratch.
 Includes state-of-the-art architectural improvements and supports training on everything from a single CPU to multi-node GPU clusters.

 ## 🌟 Features